Why optional stopping can be a problem for Bayesians: When Problems arise: Subjective vs. Pragmatic and Default Priors

 This problem may perhaps be pragmatically `solved' in practice in two ways: either one could, as a rule, base the decision to stop at sample size $n$ always using the prior for the given design at sample size $n$; or one could, as a rule, always use the design for the maximum sample size available.
 It is very unclear though whether there is any sense in which any of these two (or other) solutions `handle optional stopping' convincingly.
-In the first case, Rouder's prior-based calibration experiment is undefined (one does not know what prior to sample from until after one has stopped); in the second, one can perform it (by sampling $\beta$ from the prior based on the design at the maximum sample size), but it seems rather meaningless, for if, for some reason or other, even more data were to become available later on, this would imply that the earlier sampled data were somehow `wrong' and would have to be replaced.
-The $g$-prior, while quite convenient, performing well in practice and satisfying several desiderata as outlined by \citet{Liang2008}, can simply not be interpreted as a prior expressing beliefs about `how the data will look like'.\\
+In the first case, the notion of prior calibration is ill-defined, since $\postodds{x_1,\ldots, x_{\tau}}$ in (\ref{eq:calibrateb}) is ill-defined (if one tried to illustrate (\ref{eq:calibrateb}) by sampling, the procedure would be undefined since one would not know what prior to sample from until after one has stopped); in the second, one can perform it (by sampling $\beta$ from the prior based on the design at the maximum sample size), but it seems rather meaningless, for if, for some reason or other, even more data were to become available later on, this would imply that the earlier sampled data were somehow `wrong' and would have to be replaced.

 What, then, about strong calibration?
-Sampling from particular, `reasonable' values of $\beta$ does seem meaningful in this regression example.
+Fixing particular, `reasonable' values of $\beta$ is meaningful in this regression example.
 However (figures omitted), when we pick reasonable values for $\beta$ instead of sampling $\beta$ from the prior, we obtain again the conclusion that strong calibration is, on one hand, violated significantly under optional stopping (where the prior used in the decision to stop can be defined in either of the two ways defined above); but on the other hand, only violated mildly for fixed sample size settings.
 Using the taxonomy above, we conclude that optional stopping is a significant problem for Bayesians with Type-II priors.